 And don’t limit your giving only to money.
 Oftentimes, charitable organizations need more helping hands to support their mission.
 Donate your skills and service to a cause you are passionate about, and you’ll find yourself far richer for the experience.

 Depending on the organization to which you give, you may qualify for a tax deduction.
 Ask for a receipt for proof of your donation come tax season.

 A word of caution when considering helping family members or friends financially – tread carefully.
 While it may seem like a compassionate act, things can get complicated real fast if debts go unpaid and emotions get involved.

 Go into any conversation knowing what you honestly can afford to give (always make sure your own essentials and emergency fund are taken care of first) and if this will be a loan or a gift.
 Many experts advise against lending money to family or friends, as doing so can cause tension in the relationship.
-Instead, consider gifting the one-time sum without expectation of receiving anything in return.
+Instead, consider gifting the money without expectation of receiving anything in return.
 Again, take this course only if you have the money available and are stable in your own finances.